Chalk-browed mockingbird: Distribution and habitat

 The nominate subspecies of chalk-browed mockingbird is found in southern Suriname and adjoining Pará state in Brazil.
 M. s. arenaceus is found in eastern Brazil from Paraíba state south to eastern Bahia state.
 M. s. frater is found in central and eastern Bolivia and much of central Brazil.
 M. s. modulator is found from southeastern Bolivia and Paraguay into central Argentina and extreme southeastern Brazil.

-The chalk-browed mockingbird inhabits open areas such as savanna, forest edge, open woodland, pastures with scattered trees, and urban and suburban gardens.
+The chalk-browed mockingbird inhabits open areas such as savannas, forest edges, open woodland, pastures with scattered trees, and urban and suburban gardens.
 It is generally a bird of the lowlands but reaches as high as about 2500 m in northern Argentina.

 Behavior

 Feeding

 The chalk-browed mockingbird is omnivorous; it feeds on fruits, seeds, berries, insects, and other small vertebrates.
-It occasionally predates eggs and nestlings of other birds.
+It occasionally predates the eggs and nestlings of other birds.
 It forages mostly on the ground.